Salem-1/WebServe-42_Abu_Dhabi/README.md

 10. Handle signals

 (only nesseccary step to start with is the server, all other steps can work parallel to each other)
+Thanks to https://github.com/straker for the amazing single page games.